 I remember the day a brand meant something completely different to me.
 I grew up on a farm in Southern Saskatchewan, a brand was a hot iron stick that singed precious calves in the springtime.
 I was unaware of how powerful that brand was.

 Our brand was recognizable; neighbours for miles around knew what it was.
 They knew all their neighbour’s brands; people in the community recognized and understand what each brand meant.
 Cattle may have changed from year to year, but the brands never did.
-It didn’t matter if the cow was black, red, or brown, they wore the same brand and that brand identified them as part of our herd.

 So why would anyone think they should change their brand annually?
 Perhaps there is confusion between a brand and an ad campaign.
 It is completely realistic to change out creative and messaging for your advertising on a regular basis.
 This allows you to stay relevant in an advertising world that is constantly evolving and pushing new limits.
 It will allow you to stay top of mind by being creative.
 However, this is not your brand, this is an ad campaign.